 We are asked:

 Q: “Is antacid medication likely to work in the long term because nothing I take makes any difference to the discomfort and pain.
 I wake up with acid in my throat which is horrible and I take medication, but it does not go away.
-Do antacids really make any difference once a hiatus hernia has developed?”
+Do antacids really make any difference once a hiatal hernia has developed?”

 A: Antacids are used to treat symptoms, not the cause.
 By the time you feel the need to take them, damage has been done by the very act of burning you.
 At worst, acid reflux, especially in your sleep can have the worst imaginable outcome.
 Antacids are wonderful, but in most cases, are NOT the long-term answer.